 - Rust — Rust is an open source language supported by developers with the Mozilla Foundation.
 It is conceptually related to C++, but designed to be safer in relation to security threats.
-The Women who Code site says Rust has “loads of promise for game engines, VR simulation engines, VR controllers”, thus as more GIS-based VR develops, Rust may become more popular in our community.
+Women who Code say Rust has “loads of promise for game engines, VR simulation engines, VR controllers,” thus as more GIS-based VR develops, Rust may become more popular in our community.

 - Shell — Shell is a scripting language for use in Unix (and Linux and Mac OS) environments.
 It allows a user to chain Unix commands together, having the system execute them as an event.
 For one example of using Shell with GIS, see this guide for Shell scripting with the GRASS GIS.

 - SQL — SQL is used as a database access and control language.
 SQL is at the heart of many GIS operations.
 SQL is a great example of a language that has survived for a long time.
 It has survived so long because it is declarative instead of procedural.
 That is, SQL statements tell what you want to happen, not how you want it to happen.
 Therefore, implementation details are hidden and can change over time.
-This means SQL is set to remain relevant into a world of concurrent processing, which we will discuss in this week's tech trend.
+This means SQL is set to remain relevant in a world of cloud computing, which we will discuss in this week's tech trend.

 Making Application-Dependent Choices

 Many GIS projects leverage more than one of the languages detailed above.
 This is because different tasks in GIS are better supported by some of the languages than others.
-While different developers have different opinions on the best match of language to task, one Task-Language list is worth a look (specific to GIS-related work) was produced in 2016 by Florin-Daniel Cioloboc (Posted on: November 16, 2016, accessed on August 8, 2019).
+While different developers have varying opinions on the best match of languages to tasks, one Task-Language list worth a look (specific to GIS-related work) is produced in 2016 by Florin-Daniel Cioloboc.

 - GIS Scripting and applications (Python, R)